 I did not see many movies in an actual theater in 2018.
 I’m going to try and rectify that this year by actually going and seeing one movie a month on average.
 It’s not a resolution or anything, but just something I’d like to do.
 Consequently, I’ve made a list of twelve movies that as of right now are on my radar as “movies I’d like to see.”

 Glass (January 18)

 The end of a trilogy no one knew was one until the very end of Split.
 I loved M. Night Shyamalan’s take on superheroes with Unbreakable.
-I have yet to see Split, but that’s easy fixable.
+I have yet to see Split, but that’s easily fixable.
 Putting all these characters together in one film feels like a huge hit for Shyamalan.

 Captain Marvel (March 8)

 Hot on the heels of Wonder Woman and Avengers: Infinity War, the Marvel Cinematic Universe has a female-led movie.
 I have not read much of this character, but I am excited for the future of the MCU with her addition.
-As I understand it, Captain Marvel is going to be a period movie set in the far flung past of the 1990s.
+As I understand it, Captain Marvel is going to be a period movie set in the far-flung past of the 1990s.
 I bet we hear some grunge.
 I’d bet the farm the post-credits sequence will be the good Captain receiving Nick Fury’s distress call from the end of the Avengers: Infinity War.

 Us (March 15)